LumingSun/ML4DB-paper-list/README.md

 * Facilitating SQL Query Composition and Analysis (ArXiv 2020)

 * Natural language to SQL: Where are we today?
 (VLDB 2020）

+* From Natural Language Processing to Neural Databases (VLDB 2021)